ofZach/ofDocs/chapter2.md

 The trick here is not to add a file multiple times.
 Here, the compiler when it seems float pos the first time, will make a variable called pos which is a floating point number. but the second time, it will say, "wait, I've seen this name before, and you can't have multiple definitions with the same name!"
 This is a multiple definition error.
 The same kind of error can happen with recursive includes, so we need a system to prevent a file from being included multiple times.
 This is called an include guard.
 There's an old school and new school way of doing it.

-### Include guards

 This means the compiler will compile the text in A or B, depending on if SOMETHING is defined or not.
-This is used heavily in openframeworks for multiplatform compilation (for the adventurous, take a look at ofConstants.h, in the utils folder).
+This is used heavily in openFrameworks for multiplatform compilation (for the adventurous, take a look at ofConstants.h, in the utils folder).
 There you'll see parts of code for windows, mac and linux all using #ifdefs.

 The old schoool way uses some #define logic, and you'll see it at the start of and end of the "h" file, like this: